bluestrike2/nsdcf.org/content/programs/scholarships/faust.md

 ---
-title: "R. Neil Faust Memorial Scholarship"
+title: R. Neil Faust Memorial Scholarship
-date: 2017-12-15T12:29:16-05:00
+date: 2017-12-15 17:29:16 +0000
-draft: false
+draft: true

 ---

-Given to sixth-grade student(s) for summer enrichment program(s) in the student’s area of interest.
+This award is made available annually to sixth-grade student(s) for summer enrichment program(s) in the student’s area of interest.